 On July 16th the Company announced the beta release of AncestryHealth, a new website aimed at providing consumers with important health insights to help promote wellness, prevent illness, and lead healthier lives.
 The AncestryHealth initiative is being led by the Company’s newly appointed Chief Health Officer.

 If you recall, 23andMe was initially providing health reports until the FDA prevented them from doing so as they did not receive the required approval (Update: As of 2015 23andMe resumed providing FDA approved genetic health tests).
 It will be interesting to see what direction 23andMe takes given that AncestryDNA seems to have an advantage in “family history” testing with the Ancestry.com complimentary service offering.
 Given that Google’s Calico decided to collaborate with AncestryDNA on analyzing family history and genetics, it could mean that Ancestry.com has the edge in the genealogy DNA testing market.
 Doesn’t it make sense though for these two companies to share their DNA test result databases?
 If they did, the database of potential matches would double for users of either service.

-Have any of our readers taken a DNA test on both platforms?
-If you’re thinking about it, click here to order the 23andMe test for $149 or click here to order the AncestryDNA test for $99.
+If you’re thinking about taking a DNA test, click here to order the AncestryDNA test for $99.
 If the notion DNA privacy makes you a bit nervous, you could try out good old genealogy first.
 Ancestry.com has a 14-day free trial so you find out about your ancestors were without having to hand over your DNA.